Western Sugar Litigation

-The Defendants are the Corn Refiners Association, Inc., a trade association representing the corn wet milling industry, and the members of the CRA who make HFCS: Archer-Daniels-Midland Company; Cargill, Inc.; Corn Products International, Inc. (n/k/a Ingredion Incorporated); Roquette America, Inc.; and Tate & Lyle Ingredients Americas, Inc.
+The Defendants are the Corn Refiners Association, Inc., a trade association representing the corn wet milling industry, and the members of the CRA who make HFCS: Archer-Daniels-Midland Company; Cargill, Incorporated; Corn Products International, Inc. (n/k/a Ingredion Incorporated); and Tate & Lyle Ingredients Americas LLC.

 What Is The Current Status Of The Lawsuit?

 The lawsuit is scheduled for a jury trial to begin in November 2015 in federal court in Los Angeles, California.